-The monument to the 3rd Brigade, 1st Division of the 5th Army Corps is south of Gettysburg along Sykes Avenue on Little Round Top.
-(Tour map: Little Round Top)
+The monument to the 3rd Brigade, 1st Division of the 5th Corps is south of Gettysburg along Sykes Avenue on Little Round Top.
+(Little Round Top tour map)

-Vincent was mortally wounded on the afternoon of July 2nd while holding Little Round Top, and the brigade was then commanded by Colonel James C. Rice of the 44th New York.
+Vincent was mortally wounded on the afternoon of July 2nd while holding Little Round Top.
+Colonel James C. Rice of the 44th New York Infantry then took over the brigade.

 July 3.
 Took position about noon with Second Brigade near the left centre of the main line of battle and remained in reserve through the day exposed to severe shelling but without loss.